Justification of Red List Category

 Conservation Actions Underway

 CITES Appendix II.
 Since 1991, the species has been studied in the Antsalova region, where an on-going conservation programme aims to increase the known breeding population to at least 250 pairs.
 Activities to reach such a target include the enforcement of existing traditional laws at the local community level, and in two cases through the release of captive-reared birds rescued from siblicide (Rabarisoa et al. 1997, Peregrine Fund 1998, Watson 1998), with the latter almost doubling the number of young fledged per nest in one study (Watson et al. 1999).
-Manambolomaty Three Lakes Complex is a Ramsar Site in the Antsalova area and official protection was confirmed for this site in 2015, and it is now called the “Tsimembo-Manambolomaty New Protected Area which protects 62,745 hectares of lakes, forests, mangroves and savanna habitats (Peregrine Fund in litt.
+Manambolomaty Three Lakes Complex is a Ramsar Site in the Antsalova area and official protection was confirmed for this site in 2015.
+It is now called the “Tsimembo-Manambolomaty New Protected Area", which protects 62,745 hectares of lakes, forests, mangroves and savanna habitats (Peregrine Fund in litt.
 2016).
-This site and surrounding areas supported 20 territorial pairs and 50 adults in 2015.
+This site and surrounding areas supported 20 territorial pairs and 50 adults in 2015, and a community-based, resource management programme (Local Management Secured System; GELOSE) means that threats to the species and its habitat both inside and outside of this area are relatively low (Razafimanjato et al. 2017).
 The Mandrozo Lake New Protected Area, a new Ramsar site near Tambohorano was officially ratified in 2015 to protect 5 territorial pairs and 11 adults too.
 These two new protected areas are conserving more than 25% of the global breeding population of Madagascar Fish Eagles (Peregrine Fund in litt.
 2016).
 Persecution has been reduced at Soamalipo Lake through the establishment of a research camp by The Peregrine Fund in 1991, accompanied by community outreach activities, resulting in increased breeding productivity (Razafimanjato et al. 2007).

 70-80 cm.
 Large fish-eagle.
 Dark reddish-brown back and underparts (latter streaked rufous), dark brown cap, whitish cheeks and throat.
 Dark brown wings, rather short white tail.
 Juvenile streaked on head, with pale fringes to flight feathers and paler underparts, and dark tail.
 Similar spp.
 Could only be confused with Madagascar Buzzard Buteo brachypterus or Madagascar Harrier-hawk Polyboroides radiatus, from which separated by white tail and cheeks in adult, and huge size, strong head and short tail of juvenile.
 Hints Much the largest raptor in Madagascar.
 Hunts near or over water, often perches for long periods on tall trees.